directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 - `content`: many to one, content
 - `comment`: Textarea, string

-## 1. Automated Translation of New Posts
+## Automate the Translation of Your Content
 ![translation of new post](ai-translation.png)

 Automated translations ensure that every new post is available in multiple languages simultaneously, helping you be more accessible to a global audience.